"Once upon a time, an angel and a devil fell in love."

 Fantasy Kitchen Sink: Aside from the seraphim, Eretz has a HUGE amount of distinct Chimaera races, many of them modeled after mythical creatures.
 Centaurs and dragons have been mentioned as well.

 Freakiness Shame: Among the Chimaera, it is definitely more popular to be High-Human than it is to have an animal head.
 Possibly the fantasy equivalent of But Not Too Black, since the Chimera were once enslaved by the Seraphim.
 Maybe high-human Chimera, who looked more like angels, were more likely to be promoted to easier tasks and thus considered luckier.
+When Chiro is resurrected the first time she's clearly hurt by the fact that Madrigal kept her new body close to her original appearance, including a beast's head, thinking it some sort of slight.

 To a lesser extent with Revenants, since those who are "pure" and still have their original bodies are held in higher regard and in some cases deliberately kept away from combat.